MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 ## To prepare files for migration

 To use Native Mode for Microsoft 365, all Yammer files must be stored in SharePoint.
-Having one consistent location for files makes usage easier for both admins and end-users:
+Having files in SharePoint makes admins and end user usage and management easier.

-- **Admins** can use the same security and compliance tools for Yammer as they do with the rest of Office 365.
-The tools, including eDiscovery, have a consistent way to export all files and simplify complying with GDPR requests.
-- **End users** follow the same processes with all files in all groups, including the ability to add conditional access policies on specific files.

-*Before migration*
+As part of this migration:

+- Files in Azure will be deleted, including files in Private messages.
+- Users will no longer be able to upload files to Private messages.
+Link sharing will still be available.

+### Before migration
 Because migration deletes files and the process is irreversible, you need to decide how to handle these files.
 We recommend you:

 - Export the files before migration and save them in case anyone asks for them.
 - [Update to the latest versions](https://go.microsoft.com/fwlink/?linkid=2111082) of Yammer Android, Yammer iOS, and Yammer Desktop apps, as older versions will have issues uploading files to SharePoint.
 - Use new APIs to upload files.
 The previous versions will be blocked and the file upload won’t work.
-- Files will be deleted.
-- Files in Private messages might start to disappear.
-The Tool will prevent attaching or uploading files to new private messages.
-Link sharing will still be available.

-*During migration*
-WAITING ON MADHURI FOR A NEW TABLE
+- Notify users that this migration is going to happen.
+- Notify users that they may notice files in Private messages might disappear during this process.

+### During migration

+#### Admin experience

+#### End user experience
+|
-*After migration*
+### After migration*
 You can learn more about what happens after the files have been migrated (see [How do I tell where my Yammer files are being stored](https://go.microsoft.com/fwlink/?linkid=2111253).

-*To configure your network to Native Mode:*
+## To configure your network to Native Mode:*

 1. In the Yammer admin center, go to **Network Admin** > **Configure** > **Microsoft 365 Alignment Tool**.
 You must be an Office 365 Global Admin and a Verified Admin in Yammer to run the Native Mode for Microsoft 365 Alignment Tool.
 2. Start the Microsoft 365 Alignment Tool and export all files in Azure Data Storage.